fstnetwork/module-api/API_Reference/Issuer/getSmartVoucherInfo.md

         - **`totalSupply`** \<string>
           - Total supply of the Smart Voucher.
         - **`proofOfContract`** \<File>
+          - The PDF file of the Smart Voucher contract.
           - **`ipfs`** \<string>
-            - Information of the proof of contract ipfs link.
+            - Information of the contract's ipfs link.
         - **`liquid`** \<boolean>
           - The Smart Voucher is liquid or not.
         - **`approveChecking`** \<boolean>